UsernameIsAlreadyTakenForReal/D.R.E.E.N.A./README.md

 # What is this?
-A myoelectric robot hand, initially designed to be a prosthesis.
+Digital Recreation of Ejected Extremities, Namely Arms (D.R.E.E.N.A.), a myoelectric robot hand, initially designed to be a prosthesis.
 Each finger is individually operated by a SG-90 servomotor.
 Wrist is not rotating

 This is my bachelor's degree project.
 As with all projects, it turned out way worse than I had expected; these kinds of projects require multiple iterations to get right, especially if you don't have experience with designing 3D objects that can be actually used.
 I only had one shot.
 Thanks, Eminem.
 I like how GitKraken looks, so I made a repo as well.